XanaduAI/thewalrus/README.rst

 Installation
 ============

-The Walrus requires Python version 3.7, 3.8, 3.9, or 3.10.
+The Walrus requires Python version 3.12.
 Installation of The Walrus, as well as all dependencies, can be done using pip:

 .. code-block:: bash